 - To protect hosts from loading drivers and applications that are not cryptographically signed, use UEFI Secure boot.
 Enabling Secure Boot is done at the system BIOS.
 No additional configuration changes are required on the ESXi host, for example, to disk partitions.
 See UEFI Secure Boot for ESXi Hosts.

 - If your ESXi host has a TPM 2.0 chip, enable and configure the chip in the system BIOS.
 Working together with Secure Boot, TPM 2.0 provides enhanced security and trust assurance rooted in hardware.
 See Securing ESXi Hosts with Trusted Platform Module.

 Consider the following recommendations when evaluating host security and administration.

-Access the host from the DCUI or the ESXi Shell as the root user only for troubleshooting.
-Use one of the GUI clients, or one of the VMware CLIs or APIs to administer your ESXi hosts.
+- Access the host from the DCUI or the ESXi Shell as the root user only for troubleshooting.
+To administer your ESXi hosts, use one of the GUI clients, or one of the VMware CLIs or APIs.
+See ESXCLI Concepts and Examples at https://code.vmware.com/.
 If you use the ESXi Shell or SSH, limit the accounts that have access and set timeouts.

 - Use only VMware sources to upgrade ESXi components